radiofisica-hgugm/kali_mc/docs/source/index.rst

 Welcome to Kali MC's documentation!
 ===================================

-**Kali MC** is a Python application for calculating IORT treatments with a LIAC HWL linac, based on precalculated Monte Carlo dose distributions in water.
+**Kali MC** is a Python application for calculating IORT treatments with a LIAC HWL linac, based on pre-calculated Monte Carlo dose distributions in water.